MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD05_LAB_MANUAL.md

 7. Run the application and view the **schedule.htm** page.
 Verify that the error message **Schedule list not available** is displayed.
 8. Close Microsoft Edge.

->**Result:** After completing this exercise, you will have refactored the JavaScript code that sends and receives data to use the jQuery **ajax** method.
+>**Result:** After completing this exercise, you will have refactored the JavaScript code that sends and receives data to use the async **fetch** method.

 ©2018 Microsoft Corporation.
 All rights reserved.